How to get to Venice from the UK

 One of the most enjoyable things for us was simply wandering the streets and crossing some of the very many bridges.
 Very narrow and sometimes claustrophobic they are like nowhere we’ve been before.
 And you never know what you’re going to see!

-We really enjoyed our trip to Venice.
+We really enjoyed our trip to Venice as a family.
 It’s so different to any other city we’ve been to.
 What fascinated us most was the way they’ve adapted everything you can think of so that it works here.
 It may seem obvious that it’s all got to float but it’s still a surprise and a bit of a novelty to see, police boats, fire boats, delivery boats, refuse boats and boats with cranes on!
 There were probably things we didn’t see while we were here but we did manage to pack in the main things we wanted to do.

 For more things to do check out our post on Things to do in Venice.